By Janice Llanes Fabry

 The moment we discovered Greenhaven, a pristine coastal enclave in the City of Rye where white-tailed deer and the occasional flock of turkey roam, we were smitten.
 At the risk of sounding like a realtor’s sales pitch, what’s not to love about tree-lined streets and magnificent homes with mooring rights and two private beaches?
 That we found a charming house with old-world arches and gabled rooflines one would expect of a 1939 Tudor, plus an abundance of natural light pouring in, was a dream come true.
 While I was enthralled by the fireplaces, my husband was drawn to its craftsmanship and “good bones”.

-In an extensive restoration years ago, we even added a fairytale turret and multiple stone porches, installed a new slate roof, replaced steel casement with leaded glass windows, and excavated the lower level.
+In an extensive restoration years ago, we even added a fairytale turret and multiple stone porches, installed a new timber roof trusses and slate roof, replaced steel casement with leaded glass windows, and excavated the lower level.
 Despite the incessant dust, noise, and doorways sealed in plastic and duct tape that the cats always managed to break through, fond memories prevail.
 All five of us would hunker down in the only rooms shielded from the work zones and I’d cook burgers on our life-saving George Foreman grill.

 Before putting the house on the market, cosmetic updating and decluttering were in order.
 Empty shelves and stark white walls sell; busy prints and mantles with dozens of picture frames don’t.
 Of course, we couldn’t have laborers in the house as a result of Covid, so I rented a wallpaper steamer and learned to strip the florals and the stripes right off the walls myself.
 Think water, glue, and a whole lot of patience.